 - Knowing what your school brand stands for is the first step toward being a successful brand custodian.

-Andrew Sculthorpe, aka Scully, is Managing Partner of imageseven.
-With a wealth of experience gained in both the UK and Australia, he is perfectly positioned to deliver insights that create a world class impact for schools and their Heads. imageseven.com.au
+Andrew Sculthorpe, aka Scully, is the Managing Partner of imageseven.
+With a wealth of experience gained in both the UK and Australia, he is perfectly positioned to deliver insights that create a world-class impact for schools and their Heads. imageseven.com.au